JJHPhoto/Horiseon/README.md

 # Horiseon
 This is my first homework assignment from my coding certificate program.
-We were given demo files to go over.
+We were given demo files of an SEO company called "Horiseon" to work with.
 We worked on HTML semantics and cleaning up the CSS.

 Changes I made to the HTML